-Twenty Amazon Selling Tips, Learn How to Sell on Amazon
+Twenty-Four Amazon Selling Tips, Learn How to Sell on Amazon

 By: Skip McGrath Last Updated: January 15, 2019

 is the world's largest online retail selling site.
 When most people buy

-It is very easy to register on Amazon.
+It is very easy to register to sell on Amazon.
 Scroll to the bottom of the Amazon

 Click on the link that says Sell on Amazon and you will go to a page that looks like this: